 Be nice.
 Or else.

-Student interested in the intersections of ideas, youth, tech, design, & education.
-Joined over 3 years ago
+South Carolina, USA Ideas, youth, tech, design, & education Joined over 3 years ago

 I (and I think others) would appreciate an obvious disclosure at the beginning, stating clearly: a) that you, the writer, work for Figma and b) whether or not the company being interviewed was in any way influenced / compensated / paid.
 Otherwise, it can arguably easily come off as if you’re writing this from an unbiased third party’s perspective.